jeantozzi/data-engineering-zoomcamp-2023/week_3/README.md

 ![gcs_2](./images/gcs_2.png)

-Now we can continue! :D
+Now we can continue! 😃

 ## Question 1:
 What is the count for fhv vehicle records for year 2019?